tari-labs/tari-university/src/cryptography/digital_signatures/introduction_schnorr_signatures.md

   \therefore k_i &= \frac{s'_i - s_i}{a_i(e' - e)}
   \end{align}
 $$
 Everything on the right-hand side of the final equation is known by the attacker and thus he can trivially extract everybody's private key.
 It's difficult to protect against this kind of attack.
 One way to is make it difficult (or impossible) to stop and restart signing ceremonies.
 If a multi-sig ceremony gets interrupted, then you need to start from step one again.
-This is not very ergonomic, but until a more robust solution comes along, it may be the best we have!
+This is fairly unergonomic, but until a more robust solution comes along, it may be the best we have!

 ## References

 [[1]] Wikipedia: "RSA (Cryptosystem)" \[online\].
 Available: <https://en.wikipedia.org/wiki/RSA_(cryptosystem)>.
-Date
+Date accessed:
-accessed: 2018&#8209;10&#8209;11.
+2018&#8209;10&#8209;11.

 [1]: https://en.wikipedia.org/wiki/RSA_(cryptosystem)
 "Wikipedia RSA Cryptography"